 In the coming year (and decade ahead), PPPs are likely to become increasingly common in Pakistan.
 The government has created new enabling frameworks and structures to promote PPPs, which are now in use not only in traditional sectors such as power and transportation sectors, but also in health, tourism, housing, education and a number of other areas.

-In fact, the PSDP+ initiative envisages 53 mega projects across sectors from real estate and aviation to logistics and technology and a total investment of 5.2 trillion Pakistan rupees.55 For fiscal year 2020–2021 alone, under PSDP+, the government plans for 50 billion Pakistan rupees in private investment in four large PPP projects.56
+In fact, the PSDP+ initiative envisages 53 mega projects across sectors from real estate and aviation to logistics and technology and a total investment of 5.2 trillion rupees.55 For fiscal year 2020–2021 alone, under PSDP+, the government planned for 50 billion rupees in private investment in four large PPP projects.56

 In addition to strengthening the PPP regime, the federal government has also taken steps to bolster sectors where PPPs are in use.
 For example, in April 2020, the Prime Minister introduced a comprehensive relief and stimulus package for the construction sector.57 The package includes both general tax amnesties and other incentives for the construction industry generally, and certain special incentives for builders and developers taking part in the Naya Pakistan Housing scheme under the NAPHDA Act.
 The stimulus package is likely to produce positive externalities for a number of sectors linked with the construction industry.58